The Solway Coast an Area of Outstanding Natural Beauty

 The area has a rich historical and cultural heritage associated with its position on the Scottish border.
 Items of historical interest include Hadrian’s Wall, a World Heritage Site, which extended as far as Bowness-on-Solway.
 Evidence of the Vallum can be seen in the area and stone from the wall can be seen in local buildings.
 There is also evidence of towers and mile fortlets further south along the coast.
 Historical features from other periods include an Elizabethan sea dyke and salt pans; and the remains of the redundant Carlisle Canal and railway line.

-Built around 1650 (about the the same time as Ellen Hall, here in Gilrux), the Crosscanoby Salltpans made salt for 86 years.
-They are very clearly seen from Mile Fortlet 21, the only fully excavated Roman fort Emperor Hadrian’s coastal defences.
+Built around 1650 (about the the same time as Ellen Hall, here in Gilrux), the Crosscanonby Salt Pans made salt for 86 years.
+They are very clearly seen from Mile Fortlet 21, the only fully excavated Roman fort Emperor Hadrian’s coastal defenses.